dlh01/dave-wpstarterkit/README.markdown

 > plugins that enable editors to read the file format and
 > adhere to defined styles.

+[Projects using EditorConfig][19] include jQuery and Modernizr.
 An `.editorconfig` is included here that suits my needs, but of course you can tailor it for your preferences.

 ## crossdomain.xml ##